Give us feedback

 Last fall, as part of its larger Climate Change Strategy, Fraser Health’s Population and Public Health (PPH) department undertook its very first IT sustainability project: changing the default settings on printers to double-sided and black-and-white printing.

-While this might seem like a small change, the project has many benefits.
-Less ink, energy, and paper usage means cost savings, and less waste.
+This is a small change with many benefits, including less ink, energy, and paper usage, which means cost savings, and less waste.

 Paper is a heavy and bulky product that uses considerable water and fossil fuel resources in its supply chain from production through to shipping and receiving.
 Reducing paper usage in the health authority will have an impact by reducing the amount being transported overall, thereby reducing carbon emissions.
 As well, Fraser Health and other health authorities pay annual carbon offsets for paper used.
 By reducing paper usage, this initiative will help to lower these payments.